Professional, teaching and research staff appointments

 - Could some duties and responsibilities be allocated to existing staff as a development opportunity?

-- Consider the most appropriate type of contract e.g. open ended, fixed term, temporary, annualised or zero hours, etc.
+- Consider the most appropriate type of contract e.g. open ended, fixed term, temporary.

 - Does the post have to be performed on a full-time basis at set times to meet business needs?

 - Could a more flexible arrangement be accommodated e.g. part time, etc?

 - Is there a defined time limit for the appointment e.g. due to external funding or to cover maternity leave, staff absence, etc?

 The Job Description is the document which includes all the job details, the role responsibilities and the person specification.

 A job description should:

 - Reflect the representative work activities detailed in the relevant Job Family grading description.